samperk03/Juicy-Brick-Breaker/README.md

 ## Implementation
-added paddle sprite and highlight, added ball sprite and highlight, added wall color decay, added color gradient to bricks, added particle emmissions to brick death and paddle hit, added UI themes
+added paddle sprite and highlight, added ball sprite and highlight, added wall color decay, added color gradient to bricks, added particle emmissions to brick death and paddle hit, added UI themes ---- recent additions: Animated ball movement(wobble/stretch) - animated the bricks entering the screen as well as when struck by the ball - animated the lives indicators in the bottom left - !!Having toruble getting the screen shake to work!!

 ## References